bigmistqke/arbeiter/README.md

   }
 );

-// If you want to remove the overhead of the arbeiter responding back after each execution
+// If you want to remove the overhead of the arbeiter
+// responding back after each execution
-// You can disable this functionality inside the config with the `async`-parameter
+// You can disable this functionality inside
+// the config with the `async`-parameter

-// The methods affected will not be cast to a sync function, but the async functions will never resolve
+// The methods affected will not be cast to a sync function
+// but the async functions will never resolve

 const { methods } = arbeiter.construct(
   () => ({